amishra3/nashornCode/README.md

 1. Implmenting Nashorn Example - the best practice in terms of performance (NSimpl.java)
 2. Using Nashorn for rendering React JS (NSReact.java)
 3. Nashorn Service where you can configure js files as per your project (NSConfig.java)
-4. Multithreaded Nashorn prompts (This is under progress, NSThread.java)

 In examples, we're referring FetchFile.getInput method to read script file.
 Here is a code snippet for that method as well:
 ```Java